keratagpro/tagpro-vcr/README.md

 *   Run `lerna run build` (runs `npm run build` in sub-packages)

 To automatically recompile when source files change, `cd` to sub-package directories and run `npm run watch`.
+To test the webpage component, `cd webpage` and run `npm run test` to start a webserver on `http://localhost:8080`.

+Settings for Visual Studio Code are included in the source tree.
+If you're using VS Code, the `TSLint` and `es6-string-html` plugins are recommended.